apache/cassandra/doc/source/operating/snitch.rst

 Dynamic snitching
 ^^^^^^^^^^^^^^^^^
 The dynamic snitch monitor read latencies to avoid reading from hosts that have slowed down.
 The dynamic snitch is configured with the following properties on ``cassandra.yaml``:

 - ``dynamic_snitch``: whether the dynamic snitch should be enabled or disabled.
 - ``dynamic_snitch_update_interval_in_ms``: controls how often to perform the more expensive part of host score calculation.
+- ``dynamic_snitch_latency_probe_interval_in_ms``: controls how often this node is permitted to send a latency probe to determine if previously slow nodes have recovered.
+Set to -1 to disable
-- ``dynamic_snitch_reset_interval_in_ms``: if set greater than zero, this will allow 'pinning' of replicas to hosts in order to increase cache capacity.
+- ``dynamic_snitch_badness_threshold:``: If set greater than zero, this will allow 'pinning' of replicas to hosts in order to increase cache capacity.
-- ``dynamic_snitch_badness_threshold:``: The badness threshold will control how much worse the pinned host has to be before the dynamic snitch will prefer other replicas over it.
+  The badness threshold will control how much worse the pinned host has to be before the dynamic snitch will prefer other replicas over it.
 This is expressed as a double which represents a percentage.
 Thus, a value of 0.2 means Cassandra would continue to prefer the static snitch values until the pinned host was 20% worse than the fastest.